njudd/ggrain/README.md

 </pre>

 There are now ***3*** ways to make it rain in R:
-- through a series of specific easy to modify scripts, [https://github.com/RainCloudPlots/RainCloudPlots](https://github.com/RainCloudPlots/RainCloudPlots)
+- through a series of specific easy to modify scripts [https://github.com/RainCloudPlots/RainCloudPlots](https://github.com/RainCloudPlots/RainCloudPlots)
-- through our initial [`raincloudplots`](https://github.com/jorvlan/raincloudplots) package,
+- through our initial [`raincloudplots`](https://github.com/jorvlan/raincloudplots) package
-- and now through the newest R-package `ggrain`.
+- through the newest R-package `ggrain`.